-Somebody may abuse or neglect a disabled child or young person by inflicting harm or by failing to act to prevent harm.
-Disabled children or young people may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by a stranger.
+Somebody may abuse or neglect a person by inflicting harm or by failing to act to prevent harm.
+A person may be abused in a family, institutional or community setting by those known to them or, more rarely, by a stranger.
 The main forms of abuse are outlined below.